Six decades after civil rights, a new era of protest in Nashville

 There are echoes of that civil rights era and its aftermath today.

 To his reinstatement, Mr. Jones wore a light, tailored suit – reminiscent of the sit-in protesters’ Sunday best.
-He raised his fist in the Black Power salute, first seen in the 1968 Olympics.
-Mr. Pearson rocks an afro and speaks in the cadence of Civil Rights era speeches.
+He raised his fist in the Black Power salute, famously seen in the 1968 Olympics.
+Mr. Pearson sports an afro and speaks in the cadence of Civil Rights era speeches.

-But at times their tactics – at least Jones’ – feel less policy focused and more provocative.
+But at times their tactics – at least Mr. Jones’ – feel less policy focused and more provocative.

 At a past protest, Mr. Jones shoved a traffic cone through a truck window when he felt the driver insulted him.
 At another demonstration, during which the city courthouse was partially set on fire, he climbed atop a police car.